Murchison meteorite: Organic compounds

 Murchison contains common amino acids such as glycine, alanine, and glutamic acid as well as unusual ones such as isovaline and pseudoleucine.
 A complex mixture of alkanes was isolated as well, similar to that found in the Miller–Urey experiment.
 Serine and threonine, usually considered to be earthly contaminants, were conspicuously absent in the samples.
 A specific family of amino acids called diamino acids was identified in the Murchison meteorite as well.

-The initial report stated that the amino acids were racemic and therefore formed in an abiotic manner, because amino acids of terrestrial proteins are all of the L-configuration of chirality.
-Later the amino acid alanine, which is also a protein amino acid, was found to have an excess of the L-configuration, which led several scientists to suspect terrestrial contamination according to the argument that it would be "unusual for an abiotic stereoselective decomposition or synthesis of amino acids to occur with protein amino acids but not with non-protein amino acids".
-In 1997, L-excesses also were found in a non-protein amino acid, isovaline, suggesting an extraterrestrial source for molecular asymmetry in the Solar System.
-At the same time, L-excesses of alanine were found in Murchison, but with enrichment in the isotope 15N, however, the isotopic pairing was contested later, on analytical grounds.
+The initial report in 1970 stated that the amino acids were racemic and therefore formed in an abiotic manner, because amino acids of terrestrial proteins are all of the L-configuration of chirality.
+Later, in 1982, it was reported that the amino acid alanine had an excess of the L-configuration, but this is a protein amino acid which led several scientists to suspect terrestrial contamination according to the argument that it would be "unusual for an abiotic stereoselective decomposition or synthesis of amino acids to occur with protein amino acids but not with non-protein amino acids".
+But in 1997, L-excesses were also reported for several non-protein amino acids, suggesting an extraterrestrial source for molecular asymmetry in the Solar System.
+Some amino acids were found to be racemic (equal quantities of right-handed and left-handed).
+Around the same time, an enrichment in the isotope 15N was reported, however this result and the non-racemicity of alanine (but not of the others) were explained as possibly due to analysis error.

 By 2001, the list of organic materials identified in the meteorite was extended to polyols.

 The meteorite contained a mixture of left-handed and right-handed amino acids; most amino acids used by living organisms are left-handed in chirality, and most sugars used are right-handed.
-A team of chemists in Sweden demonstrated in 2005 that this homochirality could have been triggered or catalyzed, by the action of a left-handed amino acid such as proline.
+A team of chemists in Sweden demonstrated in 2005 that this homochirality could have been triggered or catalyzed by the action of a left-handed amino acid such as proline.

 Several lines of evidence indicate that the interior portions of well-preserved fragments from Murchison are pristine.
 A 2010 study using high resolution analytical tools including spectroscopy, identified 14,000 molecular compounds, including 70 amino acids, in a sample of the meteorite.
 The limited scope of the analysis by mass spectrometry provides for a potential 50,000 or more unique molecular compositions, with the team estimating the possibility of millions of distinct organic compounds in the meteorite.

+In November 2019, along with the Northwest Africa 801 meteorite it was the first to provide evidence of pentoses (including ribose) in space, using Gas chromatography–mass spectrometry.
+All the straight-chain five-carbon aldoses were found but tetroses, sugar alcohols, sugar acids, and deoxyribose were not detected.

+In 2020, NASA announced that hexamethylenetetramine had been found in the Murchison, Murray and Tagish Lake meteorites.